python/cpython/Doc/library/tarfile.rst

    If *errorlevel* is ``0``, all errors are ignored when using :meth:`TarFile.extract` and :meth:`TarFile.extractall`.
-   Nevertheless, they appear as error messages in the debug output, when debugging is enabled.
+   Nevertheless, they appear as error messages in the debug output when *debug* is greater than 0.
    If ``1`` (the default), all *fatal* errors are raised as :exc:`OSError` exceptions.
 If ``2``, all *non-fatal* errors are raised as :exc:`TarError` exceptions as well.